 The practice sheets won't download

-Since the practice sheets are larger files they can sometimes take a bit longer to download, during which time you only see a blank screen, but they are definitely downloading!
+Since the practice sheets are larger files they can sometimes take a bit longer to download, during which time the browser seems to 'hang', but they are definitely downloading!
 Please be patient - every time you tap the download link it counts as 1 download.
 It can take a few minutes, depending on your internet connection.
 Check out the tutorials to find out more about how to use download and install the practice sheets: Click to view Tutorials.

 The practice sheets I downloaded only show the letters a - e